-The study shows that by comparing a person’s own DNA to that of their cancerous cells, researchers can find DNA mutations that may have led to abnormal cell growth, or cancer.
+The study compared a person’s own DNA to that of their cancerous cells.
+Using this technique researchers found DNA mutations that may have led to abnormal cell growth, or cancer.

-After sequencing a single leukemia patient’s healthy and cancerous DNA, researchers at Washington University School of Medicine in St. Louis were able to pinpoint several mutations out of hundreds that appeared likely to have contributed to his cancer’s development.
-He is the second patient with acute myeloid leukemia (AML) to have his entire genome and that of his cancerous tissue fully sequenced, rather than just the portions that are known to be prone to cancer-causing mutations.
+Researchers at Washington University School of Medicine in St. Louis sequenced a single leukemia patient’s healthy and cancerous DNA.
+They were able to pinpoint several mutations out of hundreds that appeared likely to have contributed to his cancer’s development.
+He is the second patient with acute myeloid leukemia (AML) to have his entire genome and that of his cancerous tissue fully sequenced.
+Typically only the portions of the genome that are known to be prone to cancer-causing mutations are sequenced.

 “If we only look at genes with known or suspected links to cancer, we’ll miss many mutations that are potentially relevant,” co-author Richard Wilson said in statement.

 The study by Mardis et al., published in The New England Journal of Medicine, identified a total of 750 mutations in the patient’s AML genome.
-Most of them proved irrelevant, but 64 were likely to be cancer-related.
+Most of them proved irrelevant.
+However, 64 were likely to be cancer-related.
 Two previously known mutations were newly linked to leukemia.

-Timothy Lay, the senior author of the study, explained in a statement that most patients with this type of leukemia are treated similarly, at least in the beginning.
+Timothy Lay, the senior author of the study, explained that most patients with this type of leukemia are treated similarly, at least in the beginning.
 This study’s patient, for example, received various chemotherapy drugs.
-Defining cancer mutations could help determine which patients need aggressive treatment, such as a stem cell transplant, and which could be effectively treated with less intense therapies.
+Defining cancer mutations could help determine which patients need aggressive treatment.
+So, for example, a stem cell transplant, which could be effectively treated with less intense therapies.